Parsa-Rajabi/CIS-110/docs/syllabus.md

 - A private tutoring company coaches you on how to complete an assignment
 - You buy / sell/ swap assignment questions and answers on social media platforms like WeChat, Whatsapp, Facebook, etc.
 - Your use an editor (paid or unpaid) without permission of the instructor to revise, correct or alter your work

+## First Class Attendance
+As per UFV Policy 62: Students must attend the first day of class and complete the activity as assigned by the instructor in order to keep their seat in the course.
+Failure to do this may result in an automatic withdrawal and students on the registered class waitlist who are in attendance will be given your spot.
+If you are unable to attend the first day of class, please contact the instructor in advance to make alternate arrangements.